SOFIE-project/Framework/README.md

 The SOFIE Framework is an example implementation of the SOFIE Federation Architecture developed by the [SOFIE Project](https://www.sofie-iot.eu).
 The Framework consists of 6 components:

-* [Interledger](https://github.com/SOFIE-project/Interledger), which provides support for operations spanning two or more ledgers.
+* [Interledger](https://github.com/SOFIE-project/Interledger) supports secure federation by enabling atomic transactions spanning two or more ledgers, and multiple examples demonstrate how the component can be utilised for different types of application.
+Different ledger types including Ethereum and Hyperledger Fabric are already supported and new ones can be easily added.

-* [Identity, Authentication and Authorisation](https://github.com/SOFIE-project/identity-authentication-authorization), which provides IAA functionalities for the different entities in the system by supporting multiple authentication and authorisation techniques.
+* [Identity, Authentication and Authorisation](https://github.com/SOFIE-project/identity-authentication-authorization) can be used to secure any HTTP-based resource: the component acts as an HTTP forward proxy and supports multiple access tokens including including Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), and JWT tokens.

-* [Privacy and Data Sovereignty](https://github.com/SOFIE-project/Privacy-and-Data-Sovereignty), which provides mechanisms that enable data sharing in a controlled and privacy preserving way.
+* [Privacy and Data Sovereignty](https://github.com/SOFIE-project/Privacy-and-Data-Sovereignty) extends OAuth 2.0 to support additional authorisation grants including DIDs and VCs and blockchain-based tokens.
+It also implements privacy preserving surveys using differential privacy.

-* [Semantic Representation](https://github.com/SOFIE-project/Semantic-Representation), which is used to enable interoperability between different IoT devices, services, and data by describing what functions they provide and what interfaces and formats they utilise.
+* [Semantic Representation](https://github.com/SOFIE-project/Semantic-Representation) enables interoperability between different IoT devices, services, and data by describing what functions they provide and what interfaces and formats they utilise.
+It supports defining and validating data models using JSON schemas and W3C WoT Thin Descriptions.

-* [Marketplace](https://github.com/SOFIE-project/Marketplace), which allows participants to trade resources by placing bids and offers in a secure, auditable, and decentralised way.
+* [Marketplace](https://github.com/SOFIE-project/Marketplace) allows participants to trade resources by placing bids and offers in a secure, auditable, and decentralised way.
+It supports different pricing models and covers the whole trade process from offer creation to payment and verification of receipt of the traded item.

-* [Provisioning and Discovery](https://github.com/SOFIE-project/Discovery-and-Provisioning), which provides functionality for the discovery and bootstrapping of IoT devices, services, and data.
+* [Provisioning and Discovery](https://github.com/SOFIE-project/Discovery-and-Provisioning) manages the IoT resources in the system by provisioning the existing IoT devices to a working state and by enabling the discovery of new IoT resources along with their metadata.

-Finally, [Federation Adapters](https://github.com/SOFIE-project/Federation-Adapters) connect IoT resources to the SOFIE Framework without requiring any changes to the resources themselves.
+Finally, [Federation Adapters](https://github.com/SOFIE-project/Federation-Adapters) connect IoT systems to the SOFIE Framework without requiring any changes to the systems themselves.

 The SOFIE framework is licensed under Apache License 2.0.

-More information about the SOFIE framework can be found in the [SOFIE deliverable D2.5](https://media.voog.com/0000/0042/0957/files/SOFIE_D2.5-Federation_Framework%2C_2nd_version.pdf), while the underlying architecture is described in the [SOFIE deliverable D2.4](https://media.voog.com/0000/0042/0957/files/SOFIE_D2.4-Federation_Architecture_2nd_version_v1.10.pdf).
+More information about the SOFIE Framework can be found in the SOFIE deliverable D2.7, while the underlying architecture is described in the SOFIE Deliverable D2.6.
+Both are available on the [SOFIE Deliverables page](https://www.sofie-iot.eu/results/project-deliverables).

 For contact information, please check repositories of framework components listed above.

-If you found the Framework useful or you have any question or comments about the Framework as a whole, please, drop us a message at framework@sofie-iot.eu!
+For any issues with the Framework, please, use GitHub’s issue mechanism, and for any questions  any question or comments about the Framework as a whole, please, drop us a message at *framework (at) sofie-iot.eu*!